nordic-institute/X-Road/doc/Manuals/ug-sec_x_road_security_hardening.md

 ## 2. X-Road operator and Security Server administrator controls

+**Applies to:** Central Server, Security Server, Configuration Proxy

 The controls in this section are addressed to both roles.
 They are configured on the host and are the responsibility of whoever administers it — the X-Road operator for a Central Server or a Configuration Proxy, the Security Server administrator for a Security Server.

 Not every control reaches every component.
-Sections [2.1](#21-user-management) and [2.2](#22-admin-ui) harden the Admin UI and the operating system accounts that authenticate to it, so they do not apply to the Configuration Proxy, which has neither; it is administered from the command line as described in the Configuration Proxy Manual \[[UG-CP](#Ref_UG-CP)\].
+Sections [2.1](#21-user-management) and [2.2](#22-admin-ui) harden the Admin UI and the operating system accounts that authenticate to it, and section [2.4](#24-encrypting-backups) covers backups; none of the three applies to the Configuration Proxy, which has no Admin UI, no web application users and no backup mechanism, and which is administered from the command line as described in the Configuration Proxy Manual \[[UG-CP](#Ref_UG-CP)\].
 Section [2.3](#23-enforcing-the-software-token-pin-policy) protects key material held by the signer and applies to all three components.

 <a id="ug-sec-user-management" class="anchor"></a>